 - A. The Corps will ensure to clearly delineate the historic property(ies) boundary(ies), including a minimum 100-foot buffer zone, prior to issuing a notice to proceed for any Planned Project that has the potential to affect historic properties. - 1.
 If the historic property is bisected by a graded and maintained or paved road that would be used for access to the Planned Project APE, the SSMP State Team's cultural resource consultant may place the boundary fencing along the edge of the graded and maintained or paved road without consideration of the 100-foot buffer. - 2.
-If the Planned Project has been redesigned or modified to avoid adverse effects and the historic property is located more than 200 feet from any proposed ground disturbing activities, including staging and storage areas, fencing will not be required. - 3.
-If the historic property is located along the edge of the Planned Project APE, only those areas that border the proposed construction activities, including the 100-foot buffer area, would be demarcated.
-The entire site would not be demarcated to avoid calling undue attention to the historic property. - B. Historic property boundaries including appropriate buffer zones will be delineated with coded flagging and/or other effective marking such as orange barrier fencing.
+If the Planned Project has been redesigned or modified to avoid adverse effects and the historic property is located more than 200 feet from any proposed ground disturbing activities, including staging and storage areas, and if a Federally recognized or non-Federally recognized Tribe objected to fencing, fencing will not be required. - 3.
+If the historic property is located along the edge of the Planned Project APE, areas that border the proposed construction activities, including the 100-foot buffer area, would be demarcated. - B. Historic property boundaries including the 100-foot buffer zones will be delineated with coded flagging and/or other effective marking such as orange barrier fencing.
 The Corps will prohibit activities within historic property boundaries except for travel on graded and maintained or paved roads when the Corps PQS specialist determines that such use is consistent with the terms of the PA and would not affect the historic property.
-The Corps will ensure all flagging and other markings are maintained throughout implementation of the Planned Project (as appropriate) near the historic property and removed once the Planned Project has been completed as not to draw prolonged attention to the historic property. - C. The Corps will convey historic property location and boundary marking information to appropriate PQS qualified SSMP State Team representatives or Planned Project Consulting Parties responsible for implementation of the Planned Project so those individuals can incorporate pertinent information into planning and implementation documents such as contracts, stipulations, or permits.
+The Corps will ensure all flagging and other markings are maintained throughout implementation of the Planned Project (as appropriate) near the historic property and removed once the Planned Project has been completed as not to draw prolonged attention to the historic property.

+- C. The Corps will convey historic property location and boundary marking information to appropriate PQS qualified SSMP State Team representatives or Planned Project Consulting Parties responsible for implementation of the Planned Project so those individuals can incorporate pertinent information into planning and implementation documents such as contracts, stipulations, or permits.
 On any avoidance maps, the historic property avoidance area will be identified as either an environmentally sensitive area or as a property boundary to avoid disclosing the location of a historic property.
-Any parties who receive historic property location information may be required to sign a confidentiality agreement.

-- D. The Corps, through the implementation of permit conditions, shall ensure that the SSMP State Team provides cultural resource sensitivity training to construction personnel regarding avoidance requirements.
-The Corps shall invite the appropriate Federally or non-Federally recognized Tribes to participate in the training to discuss or provide text from a tribal cultural heritage perspective regarding tribal cultural resources. - E. For historic properties where the site is reasonably expected to contain subsurface elements, the Corps shall ensure that an archaeological and tribal monitor(s) are on site to monitor ground disturbing activities within 200 feet of the edge of the buffer zone.
+Any parties who receive historic property location information may be required to sign a confidentiality agreement. - D. The Corps shall either directly provide or shall ensure that the SSMP State Team provides cultural resource sensitivity training to construction personnel regarding avoidance requirements.
+The Corps shall invite the Federally or non-Federally recognized Tribes, who have agreed to consult on the Planned Project, to participate in the training to discuss or provide text from a tribal cultural heritage perspective regarding tribal cultural resources. - E. For historic properties where the site has been categorized as likely containing subsurface elements, the Corps shall ensure that an archaeological and tribal monitor(s) are on site to monitor ground disturbing activities within 200 feet of the edge of the buffer zone.